Chart Color Schemes

 Population growth drivers in Chatswood are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Chatswood's population is estimated at around 27,579 as of Feb 2026.
 This reflects an increase of 2,026 people (7.9%) since the 2021 Census, which reported a population of 25,553 people.
 The change is inferred from the resident population of 27,219, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 120 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,504 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-Chatswood's 7.9% growth since the 2021 census exceeded the SA4 region (5.8%) and the SA3 area, marking it as a growth leader in the region.
+This level of population equates to a density ratio of 5,504 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Chatswood's 7.9% growth since the 2021 census exceeded the SA4 region (5.8%), along with the SA3 area, marking it as a growth leader in the region.
 Population growth for the suburb was primarily driven by overseas migration that contributed approximately 93.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population